roycoprotocol/royco-subgraphs-template/README.md

 - All subgraphs and pipelines are deployed individually for each chain with two versions (recipe & vault)
 - All the commands should be run from the root of the corresponding subgraph/pipeline directory, i.e. <royco-recipe/vault-chain_id>
 - The name of the directory is composed of following: royco-<MARKET_TYPE>-<CHAIN_ID>, where MARKET_TYPE can be 'recipe' or 'vault'
+- Make sure the supabase db url is provided in the corresponding <royco-recipe/vault-chain_id>.yaml file under `SUPABASE_ROYCO_FRONTEND` secret and the secret is added on Goldsky

 ## Commands to manage subgraphs and pipelines

+The following commands need to be run inside goldksy cli.
+Their docs can be found [here](https://docs.goldsky.com/introduction).

 ### Deploy Subgraph